-TCP allows sending of out-of-band data, out-of-band sending means bypassing the normal data byte flow sequence.
+TCP allows the sending of out-of-band data, this means bypassing the normal data byte flow sequence.

-This is achieved by sending a segment with the URG (urgent) flag.
+It's achieved by sending a segment with the URG (urgent) flag.
 It's the only case when the Urgent Pointer field is used, if URG flag is on, the receiver should immediately process data on the segment up to the byte offset (within the segment data) indicated in Urgent Pointer field.